Universality of the Homotopy Interleaving Distance: The Homotopy Interleaving Distance

 \begin{proof}[Partial Proof of \cref{Thm:Properties_of_dHI}] It is clear that $d_{HI}$ is symmetric and non-negative, and that for any $\R$-space $X$, $d_{HI}(X,X)=0$.
 To establish that $d_{HI}$ is a distance, then, it suffices to check that $d_{HI}$ satisfies the triangle inequality; we verify this in \cref{Sec:Triangle_Ineq} below.

 It is easy to check that $d_{HI}$ is stable and homotopy invariant.
-A $\delta$-interleaving between $\R$-spaces $X,Y$ induces a $\delta$-interleaving between $H_iX, H_iY$, and a weak equivalence between $\R$-spaces $X,Y$ induces a 0-interleaving between $H_iX, H_iY$.
+A weak equivalence between $\R$-spaces $X,Y$ induces a 0-interleaving between $H_iX, H_iY$, and as noted above, a $\delta$-interleaving between $X,Y$ induces a $\delta$-interleaving between $H_iX, H_iY$.
 From these observations, the triangle inequality for $d_I$ on persistence modules, and \cref{Thm:IsometryTheorem}, we have that $d_{HI}$ is homology bounding. \end{proof}